 Boots Company Archive is a working corporate archive which houses and collects historic and contemporary records relating to the prestigious pharmacy-led health and beauty retailer.
-The archive is based at the spiritual home of Boots in Nottingham, and recently became the first corporate archive to receive funding from the Wellcome Trust.
-This five-year Research Resources award will support a complete overhaul of the archive and open up a huge range of new research and public engagement opportunities.
+The archive is based at the spiritual home of Boots in Nottingham, and was the first corporate archive to receive funding from the Wellcome Trust.
+This five-year Research Resources award supported a complete overhaul of the archive and open up a huge range of new research and public engagement opportunities.

 Overbeck's National Trust property is perched high on the cliffs above Salcombe on the south Devon coast.
 It is a hidden paradise of subtropical gardens, eclectic collections and was the seaside home of inventor, scientist and entrepreneur Otto Overbeck.
 His most famous invention was his eponymous Rejuvenator, which promised to defy the ageing process.
 Overbeck gifted his house to the National Trust on his death in 1937, and it now attracts around 45,000 visitors annually, holding collections related to Otto Overbeck's life and work.